Invest Retirement

 Many employers offer a matching contribution up to a certain percentage of your salary.
 For instance, if your employer will match your 401(k) contributions up to 6% of your salary, you should always contribute at least 6%.
 If not, you’re turning down free money.

 The money you contribute to your 401(k) account is pretax money, meaning you will not be taxed on that money during the year you earned it.
 You will pay taxes on it when you withdraw it during retirement.
-During 2020, employees are allowed to contribute up to $19,500 of pretax income to a 401(k), and those over age 50 can contribute an additional catch-up contribution of $6,500.
+During 2026, employees are allowed to contribute up to $24,500 and those over 50 can make an additional catch-up contribution of $8,000.
+A higher catch-up contribution limit of $11,250 is available for employees aged 60, 61, 62 and 63.

 What’s an IRA?

-While the opportunity to contribute to a 401(k) is for the most part limited to people employed by companies that offer such plans, anyone can contribute to a traditional IRA (individual retirement account).
-(The one exception in 2019 is that those over age 70 1/2 aren’t allowed to contribute in a traditional IRA.
-The age restriction disappears in 2020.)
+While the opportunity to contribute to a 401(k) is for the most part limited to people employed by companies that offer such plans, anyone can contribute to a traditional IRA.

 Like a 401(k), a traditional IRA offers tax-deferred growth on your investments, meaning the assets in the IRA will not be taxed until they are withdrawn.
 A traditional IRA may also offer tax-deductible contributions for people who don’t participate in an employer-sponsored plan.